makersacademy/takeaway-challenge/MYREADME.md

 ```

-my attempt at a domain map:
+* My attempt at a domain map:

 ![20170716_120320](https://user-images.githubusercontent.com/25685164/28247002-a07ecdbe-6a1f-11e7-9798-d2b6a638f160.jpg)

 ------------
 *test files and feature files*

-set up rspec files and write a test
+* Set up rspec files and write a test.
-set up feature files (a wee idea nicked from Annalaise)
+* Set up feature files (a wee idea nicked from Annalaise).